ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/client-cert-validation.md

    ```

    Looking through the verbose output, you can see we are sending a client
-   certificate and $productName$ is validating it.
+   certificate and Emissary is validating it.

    If you need further proof, simply create a new set of certificates and
    try sending the curl with those.
-You will see $productName$ deny the request.
+You will see Emissary deny the request.